dasch-swiss/dsp-tools/docs/developers/user-data.md

      ...
 ```

-However, this manipulation isn’t compatible with PEP 302-based import hooks,
+However, this manipulation isn't compatible with PEP 302-based import hooks,
 including importing from zip files and Python Eggs.

 **The canonical way is to use [importlib.resources](https://docs.python.org/3/library/importlib.resources.html):**